RyanBabij/WorldSim/README.md

 ### The Game Bit

 The plan is to allow you to create a character (or control an existing one), and then basically do whatever you want in this procedurally generated world.
 I guess I'll put some plot stuff in at some point.
-But the main purpose is mostly just an experiment in procedural generation.

 ## What's the goal of this project?